 Spurs v Red Star Belgrade: Time to get UCL Campaign Back on Track

 Tottenham Hotspur’s 2019/20 Champions League campaign has been a reflection of our domestic season.
-Against Olympiakos in the first round of matches, we threw away a two goal lead to finish with a 2-2 draw and we followed that up with our worst home defeat ever.
+Against Olympiakos in the first round of matches, we threw away a two goal lead to finish with a 2-2 draw.
+We followed that up with our worst home defeat ever.

-The 7-2 drubbing by Bayern Munich is unlikely to have helped confidence as we scraped just one point from follow up Premier League games against Brighton and Watford but can we finally get back to winning ways as we host Red Star Belgrade on Tuesday night?
+The 7-2 drubbing by Bayern Munich is unlikely to have helped confidence as we scraped just one point from follow up Premier League games against Brighton and Watford.
+Can we finally get back to winning ways as we host Red Star Belgrade on Tuesday night?

 Spurs are expected to have Christian Eriksen back for Tuesday night’s game.
 The Danish midfielder missed the Watford match with a dead leg but is expected to recover in time to face Red Star.

 Elsewhere, Hugo Lloris remains a long term absentee while the match is expected to come too soon for Ryan Sessegnon and Giovani Lo Celso who have both returned to training.

 Tottenham have no form whatsoever but the hosts are the runaway favourites to win and can be picked up at best odds of 2/7 with Black Type.
 The draw follows at 5/1 with Betway and BetFred.
 A win for Red Star Belgrade completes this market at 12/1 with Unibet.